-61. (1) The Commissioner or an authorised officer may inquire into and decide any dispute between persons engaged in small-scale operations, either amongst themselves or as between themselves and third parties, concerning any of the matters mentioned in subsection (2) of this section; and shall have power to make any order which may be necessary for the purpose of giving effect to his or her decisions and to order the payment by any party to the dispute of such compensation to any other party as may be reasonable.
+61. (1) The Commissioner or an authorised officer may inquire into and decide any dispute between persons engaged in small-scale mining operations, either amongst themselves or as between themselves and third parties, concerning any of the matters referred to in subsection (2) of this section; and may make any order which may be necessary for the purpose of giving effect to his or her decisions and to order the payment by any party to the dispute of such compensation to any other party as may be reasonable.